tinypigdotcom/clpm/README.md

 # clpm - Command Line Project Manager

+Command Line Project Manager (clpm) is designed to make managing sets of files easier.
+Files can be grouped into projects and then each file can be edited with a simple command: f \[space\]\[letter representing file\] \[ENTER\].
+Sets of commands can also be associated with the group.

 ## Synopsis

     $ p v "My Vimfiles" # create a new project with shortcut "v" called "My Vimfiles"